JayHoltslander/materialize-fixes/readme.md

 Position a title offscreen to hide it while not removing it.
 Usually for SEO reasons.

 ### &#8226; Full-width collections inside card-content
-When a collection is within a card on mobile, it should be the full width of the card.
+When a .collection is within a .card on mobile, it should be the full width of the card.
 This fix makes it so.

 ### &#8226; Custom dark sidebar
 A dark sidebar option.